Chempanoda: Tourist spots

-Peruvannamoozhy, a scenic village located 60 km Kozhikode city, Kerala has been included in the list of eco-tourism destinations in Kerala with the Tourism Minister inaugurating the eco-tourism project here on 10 August 2008.
+Peruvannamoozhy village is situated 60 km from Kozhikode city in Kerala.
+It has been recognized as an eco-tourism destination in Kerala, with the Tourism Minister inaugurating the eco-tourism project on 10 August 2008.

-An ecological hotspot in the Western Ghats, the eco tourism destination of Peruvannamoozhy is home to over 680 species of rare plants.
-The facilities available here include wild animal rehabilitation centre, bird sanctuary, crocodile farm, snake park, spice garden, trekking and boating.
-The reservoir here provides facilities for speedboat and rowboat cruises.
-There is a garden called Smaraka Thottam, which is built in the memory of the freedom fighters of the region.
-Uninhabited islands add to the charm of the place.
+Located in the Western Ghats, Peruvannamoozhy is an ecological hotspot known for its rich biodiversity.
+It is home to more than 680 species of rare plants.
+The destination offers various facilities and attractions, including a wild animal rehabilitation center, bird sanctuary, crocodile farm, snake park, spice garden, trekking trails, and boating opportunities.
+The reservoir in the area provides options for speedboat and rowboat cruises.
+Additionally, there is a garden named Smaraka Thottam, which is dedicated to the memory of freedom fighters from the region.

 In additional to the natural environment, the irrigation dam and the garden nearby are added attractions.
 As part of eco tourism initiatives, the following facilities have been created: